Crossroads of Ravens

 Crossroads of Ravens (Rozdroże kruków (Note: In some Polish-language library databases, online bookstores, and press articles, the book is listed under the title Wiedźmin: Rozdroże kruków.)) is the seventh novel and ninth overall book in the Witcher series written by Polish fantasy writer Andrzej Sapkowski, first published in Poland on 29 November 2024.
 It is a prequel to both the Witcher Saga (1994–1999) and the short story collections: Sword of Destiny (1992) and The Last Wish (1993).
 The novel is preceded only by the short story "The Road with No Return", which features Geralt's mother as the main character.

 Plot

-The main character, as in almost all of Sapkowski's other works set in this universe, is the witcher Geralt of Rivia, and Crossroads of Ravens is a prequel to all the canonical works about this character published so far.
-The plot takes place in Geralt's youth, shortly after he completed his training at the witchers' stronghold, Kaer Morhen, and killed his first “monster”: a rapist.
+The main character, as in almost all of Sapkowski's other works set in this universe, is the witcher Geralt of Rivia.
+Crossroads of Ravens is a prequel to all canonical stories about Geralt published to date and tells the story of his youth.
+Although characters such as Vesemir or Eskel are mentioned, the only character known from the earlier chapters of the saga to appear in the book is the priestess Nenneke.
+An important plot thread is the genesis of Monstrum, or Description of the Witcher–an anonymous anti-witcher hate literature published several decades before the events of the novel–and the massacre at Kaer Morhen that took place shortly after its publication, during which a mob incited by the theses contained in the text launched an attack on the keep, leading to the death of almost all the witchers present there and most of the attackers.